 Many research projects are open to data collection from locations worldwide, but some focus only on specific geographical areas.
 To help you find the right project for your location, you can filter our project database by region.

 Sooner or later, yes.
-However, whether or not you need to be online during data collection varies from project to project.
-Some projects require you to have access to a computer with a web browser, but many citizen science projects are available as mobile apps that can handle offline data collection.
+But you may not need to be online during data collection.
+Some projects require access to a computer with a web browser, but many citizen science projects are available as mobile apps that can handle offline data collection.
 And sometimes it’s just fine to jot down your observations in a notebook and submit them via the internet later on.

-Whether you are a minimalist bikepacker or a bring-the-kitchen-sink cycle tourer, your bags are likely already stuffed to the brim with things you need while you’re out on your bike.
+No matter if you are a minimalist bikepacker or a bring-the-kitchen-sink cycle tourer, your bike bags are likely already stuffed to the brim.
 Or perhaps you are just going for a ride on your road bike with nothing but the lycra on your skin.
 We get it.
 No one wants to bring more stuff on their bike.